JohnstonJ/video-tools/README.md

 ```
 # NOTE: the script provides default values for many parameters
-python top_line_errors.py diff_even.mkv > bad_frames_even.txt
+python top_line_errors.py diff_even.mkv --frame-error-function find-dropouts --output-avisynth bad_frames_even.txt
 ```

-The script works as follows for each frame:
+The script works as follows for each frame if using the `find-dropouts` error function:

 1. The frame is converted to RGB if it is not already.
 2. All pixel channels are averaged into a single value.